 The Neuroscience Neuroimaging Center consolidates resources and expertise in neuroimaging at the University of Pennsylvania to provide infrastructure support for both preclinical and clinical research relevant to the NINDS mission to reduce the burden of neurological disease.

 Aim 1.
-Lower barriers to neuroimaging and simplify the process of carrying out neuroimaging research by providing a single access point for supported expertise and resources in experimental design, data acquisition, data analysis, computing, and regulatory procedures.
+Lower barriers to neuroimaging and simplify the process of carrying out neuroimaging research by streamlining access to expertise and resources needed data acquisition, data analysis and regulatory procedures.

 Aim 2.
 Reduce the cost and increase the efficiency of neuroimaging research by consolidating expertise such that common technical, administrative, and regulatory challenges can be addressed once rather than repeatedly by individual investigators, and without having to include extensive technical costs in individual projects.